How to cope with a self-harm relapse

 Finally, try to talk to someone you can trust about your self-harm relapse – a friend, brother, sister, grandparent, parent, teacher, school nurse, social worker or doctor (GP).
 Talking about self-harm can be difficult, but is a really important step and can help you to feel less isolated and alone.

 You can also find free and confidential support by speaking to our team here, via our self-harm awareness day hub, or heading to our community boards.
-At the Mix we want to increase self-harm awareness and make sure that self-harm is something that everyone feels comfortable talking about.
+At the Mix we want to increase awareness of self-harm and make sure that self-harm is something that everyone feels comfortable talking about.

 Next Steps